PARKDALE

 Unfussy and welcoming, The Rustic Cosmo is a steady presence on Queen West — a place to linger over coffee or settle in for a relaxed meal.

-Did you know?
+Did You Know?
 Coffeehouses have long served as informal community meeting places, bringing neighbours together over simple rituals.

 1278 Queen West